Skip to Content

 The historic highlights to seek out include the central plaza where the city was founded in 1706 and, across the street from it, the Church of San Felipe de Neri, which was built in 1795, but dates to the founding of the town.

-the quirky courtyard outside of the chapel of our lady of guadalupe in old town albuquerque
+The quirky courtyard outside of the chapel of our lady of guadalupe in old town albuquerque

 Just down the street and easy to miss is the intimate Chapel of our Lady of Guadelupe.
 It was built about 50 years ago by and for the students of the Sagrada Art Studios, but you would never know it hadn’t been there for 300 years.